stanistan/drake/FAQ.md

 available to us.
 But, of course, Clojure community also spits out libraries like crazy, for example, take a look at [fnparse](https://github.com/joshua-choi/fnparse), which we use in Drake for parsing.

+Of course, we don't expect **you** to love Clojure, or Lisp, or want to work in it.
+Drake will happily support any language you can dream of, as long your scripts can be called via the shell.
+And Drake includes inline support for a variety of languages besdies Clojure, including Ruby and Python.